New York City’s Best New Restaurants Of 2018

 Nonono is owned by the same people as Her Name Is Han (one of our Best New Restaurants Of 2016), and like its sister spot, it’s excellent.
 The specialty here is yakitori, but there’s also a binder full of other Japanese options, ranging from ramen to sushi.
 Which means choosing what to eat feels as exciting as tasting wedding cakes or taking a trip to Blockbuster in the ’90s.
 We’ve been enough times to draw a detailed rendering of this place from memory, and we still haven’t tried everything (but we’re getting there).

 When you buy a house or choose someone to spend the rest of your life with, it usually involves a little bit of compromise.
 No house or person has everything, and the same is typically true of restaurants.
 But Adda comes surprisingly close.
-This casual Indian spot in LIC has great food that’s affordably priced (with nothing over $20), and as a bonus, it’s also BYOB.
+This casual Indian spot in LIC has great food, and it’s affordably priced, with nothing over $20.
 Oh, and the first time we had the goat curry here, we wanted to lift the bowl and drink it the way a cat would drink milk if cats had thumbs.
 What we’re saying is, Adda has more going for it than whomever you might have already chosen as a life partner.

 Misi is the new Williamsburg restaurant from the people behind Lilia, and its basic premise is: f*ck entrees.
 This is an Italian restaurant where the menu has three sections: vegetables, pasta, and gelato.
 And it turns out that it’s actually a huge relief when you realize that sometimes, you don’t actually have to pretend to want to order the branzino.
 The best things at Misi are the simplest, like fettuccine with butter and parmesan, or unbelievably good mint chip gelato.